 The first step is to produce a list of keywords appropriate to your practice.
 Keywords are how prospective patients find you, so spend some time brainstorming all possible keywords your patients might use.
 Then, perform keyword research.
 With a list of keywords in hand, you will want to do some research to determine how much traffic each keyword produces and how competitive they are or how difficult it will be to rank highly in search results.
 This is going to help you identify the highest priority keywords to use on your website like this one wwwcashforcarsinthed.com

 For local SEO, add geographic indicators to the keywords.
 Unless you are a high-end surgeon, or otherwise famous nationally, a lot of your patients are going to come from your local area.
 To reach them through search engine, add geographic indicators to your keywords.
 You should also use your keywords in the right places.
 Optimizing for particular keywords is not difficult per se, but you have to use them in the right places.
-The most powerful spots for keywords are the URL (Cash for junk cars), page title, any headers, and in the text.
+The most powerful spots for keywords are the URL (junk cars for sale), page title, any headers, and in the text.
 Also, try to use them in image descriptions and any metadata associated with the page.

 Create core content.
 Content is the pillar of any SEO strategy, but what content should you generate?
 Typically, you should have at least one page for every service/procedure, one page for each surgeon in your practice, pages for each location where you work, and pages addressing patient questions such as financing options.
 You should also make a strategy for adding new content over time.
 Google favors best rated multi line phone system for small business sites that update frequently with fresh content.
 In fact, a blog increases your chances of ranking on search engines by 434%.
 Consider adding a blog or patient education area where you can publish news and topics of interest.